SteveDunn/steve-dunn-blog/posts/2007/02/11/a-tool-for-converting-animated-gifs-to-spritemaps.md

 ---
-title: 'A tool for converting animated GIFS to spritemaps'
+title: A tool for converting animated GIFS to spritemaps
 date: '2007-02-11T19:29:00+00:00'
 status: publish